hyeonbeenlee/segment-anything-fine-tuning/README.md

 1. Batch size more than 1 cause error (due to multi-prompt)
 https://github.com/facebookresearch/segment-anything/issues/277d
 Temporarily using unit-sized batch gradient accumulation
-2. Loss function(Focal+Dice) is not strictly validated, but the training looks fine in running.
-3. Multiprocessing image loading not properly working
+2. Multiprocessing image loading not properly working
-4. <del>Custom dataset not implemented, which will load the entire training data to system memory at once (~300 GB).</del> Fixed at Jul 12th 2023.
+3. <del>Custom dataset not implemented, which will load the entire training data to system memory at once (~300 GB).</del> Fixed at Jul 12th 2023.

 ### Not Implemented
 1. Layerwise LR decay of 0.8